Career

 The Consultant Job Interview: It's a Two-Way Street

-The interview for a definitive Consultant (Attending) post is fundamentally different from a residency or fellowship interview.
-In training interviews, you are a subordinate begging for an education.
-In a Consultant interview, you are a peer (or potential partner) offering a valuable service.
+The interview for a definitive Consultant or Attending post is fundamentally different from a residency or fellowship interview.
+In orthopaedic surgery training interviews, you are essentially a subordinate, asking a program for an education and the opportunity to log cases.
+In a Consultant interview, the dynamic shifts entirely: you are a peer, a fully trained surgeon, and a potential long-term partner offering a highly valuable clinical service to a hospital or private group.

-They know you are qualified—you passed the board exams.
-They know you can operate—your fellowship director wrote a letter.
-The interview is about fit, personality, and vision.
+They already know you are qualified—you passed the ABOS, FRACS, or FRCS board exams.
+They know you can operate safely—your fellowship director wrote a glowing letter attesting to your surgical skills.
+The consultant job interview is rarely about your ability to put in a pedicle screw or balance a total knee.
+It is about fit, personality, shared vision, and longevity.

-And crucially, it is your opportunity to interview them.
-Is this a place where you can thrive for 20 years, or is it a toxic environment that will crush your soul?
+Crucially, this is your opportunity to interview them.
+The end of your surgical education marks the beginning of your definitive career.
+Is this a place where you can thrive for the next 20 to 30 years?
+Or is it a toxic environment that will grind you down, lead to burnout, and force you to relocate within three years?

 Visual Element: A scorecard graphic titled "The Airport Test".
 Criteria: "Easy to talk to?", "Shared values?", "Sense of humor?", "Complaining ratio?".